wp-plugins/ibeducator/readme.txt

 * Autocomplete for the 'Course' and 'Student' fields in "Edit Payment" and "Edit Entry" forms.
 * Namespaced settings_errors() on settings pages to prevent non-relevant errors from showing up.
 * Added capabilities of authors to lecturers (edit_posts, delete_posts) so they can create posts, but not publish them.
 They will be able to edit their own posts only.
-* Fixed bug when Educator WP created many entries for one payments due to multiple IPN responses from PayPal with status "Complete".
+* Fixed bug when Educator created many entries for one payment due to multiple IPN responses from PayPal with status "Complete".
 * Added date column to the Entries page.
 * Bug fixes and improvements.